GSLabDev/terraform-provider-ad/README.md

 ## Full Provider Documentation

-The provider is usefull in adding computer to Active Directory.
+The provider is useful in adding computers to Active Directory.
 ### Example
 ```hcl
 # Configure the Active Directory Provider